wp-plugins/vertical-scroll-recent-post/readme.txt

 == Frequently Asked Questions ==

 Q1.
-Where to update the plugin setting?
+Where to update the plugin settings?

 Q2.
 How to update number of recent posts to scroll?

 Q3.
-How many number of recent posts title will display at same time?
+How many number of recent posts title will be displayed at same time?

 Q4.
-Why only few characters display in scroll title?
+Why only few characters are displayed in scroll title?

 [Answer](http://www.gopiplus.com/work/2010/07/18/vertical-scroll-recent-post/)